spacelift-io/user-documentation/docs/concepts/template/configuration.md

 ## Stack Configuration

-Templates can configure all stack settings using the blueprintV2Schema:
+Templates can configure all stack settings using the templateSchema:

 {% raw %}